The Shimanami Kaido cycling route is Japan’s most famous cycling route.

 While the main route takes most amateur cyclists one full day, more seasoned cyclists will complete it in around four hours, assuming minimal stopping.

 That said, the main route is mostly on roads with bike arrows or adjacent lanes, and much of the route has pylons that stop cars from entering areas for cyclists only.
-Experienced cyclists used to riding at speeds in excess of 25kph, should keep an eye out for road furniture as it is very prevalent here.
+Experienced cyclists used to riding at speeds in excess of 25kph, should keep an eye out for road furniture as it is very prevalent here (and beware, it can get a little frustrating so if you want to ride fast this might not be the best route for you).

 While you can ride the Kaido either way, our favourite way to ride the route is from North to South, from Onomichi to Imabari.
 This is because you can end your ride by crossing the longest bridge: the Kurushima Kaikyo Oohashi.
 Plus, this is the perfect spot for a glorious view and photo op of all you’ve accomplished from the adjacent observation deck.